 If it is a strategy designed to shift my resolve it is working.
 There are fewer and fewer of the other machines, ones with no tempting jackpots, ones I can play just 25 cents on.
 They are being replaced with more and more of these 60 cent and multi-line machines.

 I am getting more and more used to playing 60 cents and, the past few times I have gone gambling, I have been tending to play 50 cents on machines I always used to pay 25 cents to play.

-Slowly but surely I am crossing the line I drew for myself in the beginning.
+Slowly but surely I am crossing the lines I drew for myself in the beginning.
 The machine I always play 50 cents on is not giving up its jackpots the way it used to any more.
-I am seriously considering doubling my bet to play all the lines so I don’t miss out on the jackpots they way I do now.
+I am seriously considering doubling my bet to play all the lines so I don’t miss out on the jackpots the way I do now.